How to prevent employee burnout through a growth mindshiftÂ

-by Louise Muhdi Published 14 December 2021 in Brain circuits • 2 min read
+by Louise Muhdi Published December 14, 2021 in Brain Circuits • 2 min read

 There’s not an executive on the globe who hasn’t realized the important of navigating a volatile, uncertain, complex, and ambiguous (VUCA) business environment.
 But are you ready to respond to the next big disruption?